wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 Most importantly, the plugin will only count characters - not spaces and not formatting HTML markup.

+= Does this support image uploading? =

+No - not at this point in time.

 == Changelog ==

+= 1.2.0 =
+* Feature: Add CKEditor support for entry editor screen - seen when editing entries with WYSIWYG enabled paragraph fields.
+* Fix: Added function to remove blank lines between paragraphs when field is saved.
+This improves how the field is displayed in the entry editor screen and improves compatibility with GravityPDF.
+* Maintenance: General tidy up of PHP layout.
+Use wp_enqueue_script for JS files.

 = 1.1.2 =
 * Fix: Moved jQuery script to footer to resolve errors where it loaded before jQuery was ready.